Jatindra23/dummy_project_ml/README.md

-- This is a Machine learning Projet
+- **This is a Machine learning Projet**

- - some basic instructions:
+ - *Some Basic Instructions:*
-        1.to run the setup.py file you have to use python setup.py install in cmd
+        1.to run the setup.py file you have to use python setup.py install in cmd 2.use pip install ipykernel in cmd to use jupyter notebook.

-    - steps for git
+    - *Steps For GIT*
         1. Make sure you have git installed in your system
         2. open terminal in your project folder and write these commands
         3. $ git init